fbpx

 Offenders use this drug, usually referred to as the date rape drug, to facilitate committing sexual assault without consent.
 The person being roofied won’t be in their right mind.

-Detecting the signs of being roofied can be confusing, especially if you’ve been drinking.
+Detecting the common signs of being roofied can be confusing, especially if you’ve been drinking.
 Initially, you might feel like you’ve just had too many drinks.
 However, here are some telltale signs that someone has roofied you.

 Brain Fog